 Overall, my experience with these sheets was really positive.
 I enjoyed reviewing them and can definitely see them in rotation on my bed.

-If you’re a hot sleeper looking for a pair of crisp and durable cotton sheets, these could be the set for you.
+Hot sleepers looking for a set of crisp and durable cotton sheets, these could be a great match.
 They have a really nice feel and don’t wrinkle terribly.
-But with their limited colors and sizes (and high price), I would say the biggest reason to purchase these is if you’re struggling with temperature regulation.
+But with their limited colors and sizes (and high price), I would say the biggest reason to purchase these is if the individual or their partner is struggling with temperature regulation.